BU-CS320/cs320-fall-2024/README.md

 ## Mirroring this Repository

-0. The following instructions assume that you are set up to connect to Github using SSH.
+0. The following instructions assume that you are set up to connect to GitHub using SSH.
-   See the [tutorials](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) in the Github docs for more information on how to do this.
+   See the [tutorials](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) in the GitHub docs for more information on how to do this.
    If you don't want to use SSH, then you'll have to replace each repository with its web url, e.g., you should replace
    ```
    git@github.com:BU-CS320/cs320-fall-2024.git